All consultations are by appointment only

 Results of tests

 Each general practitioner will advise you how to obtain your test results.
 Usually, you will be advised to make a follow-up appointment, and it is recommended that this is with the same doctor that referred you for the tests.
 Our recall system is a follow up process where by patients are contacted to return to our practice to receive the results of tests.
 The doctors notify the reception staff of patients they wish to recall and see in the following week.
 Our practice attempts to contact these patients via phone and mail.
 Patients are encouraged to make appointments to follow up with test results.

 Our practice provides wheelchair access and staff will assist any patients when necessary.
 Both our clinics have disabled parking out the front of the clinics and we have a wheelchair available for transporting patients to and from vehicles.

 Patients who do not speak english, have the option of choosing to have professional interpretor services used or for a family member to be present to act as the translator.

 The doctors in our practice are happy to speak to you over the phone when necessary, If the call is non-urgent, the doctor will return the call at the end of the session.
-Emergency calls will be transferred to the doctor or a nurse immediately
+Emergency calls will be transferred to a doctor or a nurse immediately.